mkaput/kernel/book/development/environment.md

-# Development guidelines

-## Setting up dev environment
+# Setting up development environment

-**Developing of the kernel is currently officially supported only on relatively modern Linux-based systems on x86_64 architectures.**
+**Developing of the kernel is currently officially supported only on relatively modern Linux-based systems on x86-64 architectures.**

 1. Install [**rustup**](https://www.rustup.rs/)
     ```sh